Autonomous Systems Group

 Graduate Research Assistant

-Jaehan Im is a first year PhD student in the Department of Aerospace Engineering co-advised by Dr. Ufuk and Dr. David.
-He earned his BS and MS in the Aerospace Engineering Department from KAIST in South Korea.
-Im's research interests include decentralized control over multi-agent systems and a safety-critical human-autonomy interaction.
+Jaehan Im is a Ph.D. student in the Department of Aerospace Engineering , co-advised by Dr. Ufuk Topcu and Dr. David Fridovich-Keil.
+He received his B.S. and M.S. degrees in Aerospace Engineering from KAIST, South Korea.
+His research focuses on decentralized and noncooperative coordination in multi-agent systems, air traffic management, and safety-critical human-autonomy interaction.

 Tyler Ingebrand